Three Years in New York

 With enough distance, all these chunks of my life that follow something traumatic feel valuable to me, like I want to box them up or scrapbook them and take a trip in them later.
 Like my old "fat photos" from before I got myself together and lost a lot of weight.
 Like my old middle-part haircut and transitional glasses.
 They feel nostalgic in a way that is hard to translate out of comparisons-- the way parts of LA and Rochester feel, sound, and smell, like the place and all the people I was there with and that version of myself (the deodorants I wore at these times are particularly powerful).
 I felt this in my old neighborhood the other day.
 The Pavilion, the old-school movie theater my now-roommate and I used to watch cheap movies in with alcohol snuck in, was closing.
 The park had new, modern art installed into the ground.
 The Sicilian had a new sign.

-Now I have an apartment with a roommate I love, an incredible girlfriend, some traction in my career, an award-winning play as good as ready for production as ever, a podcast, funded and in production, two new plays on the way, a day job I don't hate, and friends (real friends) and I am about to have life-changing surgery that took a lot of knowing myself to get going.
+Now I have an apartment with a roommate I love, some traction in my career, an award-winning play slated for production, a podcast, funded and in production, two new plays on the way, a day job I don't hate, and friends (real friends) and I am about to have life-changing surgery that took a lot of knowing myself to get going.
 I'm okay.